MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 13. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
 This number is the same format as a U.S. Social Security Number. <br/>

-	**Note**: In Word for the Web, the custom watermark specificed in the **Project - Falcon** policy does not display by default.
+	**Note**: You're using **Word for the Web**, which does not display the custom watermark specificed in the **Project - Falcon** policy by default.
 To view the custom watermark, select the **View** tab and then in the Word ribbon, select **Reading View**.
 Note how the watermark appears diagonally across the middle of the document.
 This is how the watermark will appear to someone reading the document.
 Alternatively, in the real world, you could use the Word Desktop App which would display the watermark in this format by default. <br/>

-	To exit Reading View, select the **Edit Document** drop-down menu and then select **Edit**.
+	To exit Reading View, select **Edit Document** on the menu bar at the top of the page.
+In the drop-down menu that appears, select **Edit**.

-14. You will now save the document.
-On the title bar, to the right of Word, select **Document** (or **Document1**, whichever default name Word applies to the document).
+14. You will now save the document so that you can email it to Joni Sherman and yourself.
+A document name field that contains a drop-down arrow appears at the top-left corner of the page, to the right of the Word icon (Word may display **Document** or **Document1** as the temporary file name).
+Select the drop-down arrow.
 In the drop-down menu that appears, confirm the file **Location** says **Holly Dickson > Documents**. <br/>

 	In the **File Name** field, rename the file to **ProtectedDocument1** and then select outside of this file name menu (select inside the document).
 Note the new name assigned to the file appears in the title bar.